 Share-Based Transactions.
-For employee and director share-based compensation awards, we determine a grant date fair value based on the price of our publicly-traded common stock and recognize the related compensation expense, adjusted for actual forfeitures, in the statement of income on a straight-line basis over the requisite service period for the entire award.
+For employee and director share-based compensation awards, we determine a grant date fair value based on the price of our publicly-traded common stock and recognize the related compensation expense, adjusted for actual forfeitures, in the consolidated statements of income on a straight-line basis over the requisite service period for the entire award.
 For non-employee share-based compensation, we recognize the impact during the period of performance, and the fair value of the award is measured as of the date performance is complete, which is the vesting date.
-To the extent that a share-based award contains sale restrictions extending beyond the vesting date, we reduce the recognized fair value of the award to reflect the corresponding illiquidity discount.
-Most non-employee share-based compensation is an incremental direct cost of successful acquisitions or renewals of life insurance policies that result directly from and are essential to the policy acquisition(s) and would not have been incurred had the policy acquisition(s) not occurred.
-We defer these expenses and amortize the impact in the same manner as all other DAC.
+To the extent non-employee share-based compensation is an incremental direct cost of successful acquisitions or renewals of life insurance policies that result directly from and are essential to the policy acquisition(s) and would not have been incurred had the policy acquisition (s) not occurred, we defer and amortize the fair value of the awards in the same manner as other deferred policy acquisition costs.

 Earnings Per Share ("EPS").
-The Company has outstanding common stock and equity awards that consist of restricted stock units ("RSUs"), performance-based stock units ("PSUs"), and stock options.
+The Company has outstanding equity awards that consist of restricted stock units ("RSUs"), performance-based stock units ("PSUs"), and stock options.
 The RSUs maintain non-forfeitable dividend rights that result in dividend payment obligations on a one-to-one ratio with common shares for any future dividend declarations.
 Unvested RSUs are deemed participating securities for purposes of calculating EPS as they maintain dividend rights.